hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 ### Prerequisites:

-Note: Currently this example needs to be executed against older relay and mirror-node versions, until all fixes have been released.
+Note: Currently this example needs to be executed against older relay (v0.10.0) and mirror-node (v0.67.0-rc1) versions, until all fixes have been released.

+The full hedera local-node config can be found [here](./configs/local-test.json)

 #### Install the dependencies: